 See that bowl of green goodness above?

-You can read more about her in my column over on Malibu Patch.
-She’s interesting!
+(You can read even more about her in my column over on Malibu Patch .
+She’s interesting!)

-And you need to make this.
+All right, let’s get to the World’s Best Guacamole.
 Your family and friends deserve it!

 Summary: Spectacular guacamole, simple and traditional.
 Follow the easy technique for best results!

 - 1 medium white onion, diced

 - 1 medium-large steak tomato, diced (Roma tomatoes also work well)